Pituophis catenifer deserticola

 Pituophis catenifer deserticola, commonly known by its standardized English name since the 1950s, the Great Basin gophersnake, is a subspecies of nonvenomous colubrid snake ranging in parts of western United States and adjacent southwestern Canada.

 Geographic range

-This snake can be found in the United States in Arizona, California, Colorado, Idaho, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming, and in Canada in British Columbia.
+This snake can be found in the United States throughout most of Nevada and Utah and in adjacent areas of southwest Wyoming, western Colorado, northwest New Mexico, northern Arizona, parts of southeast California, southern Idaho, and northward into eastern Oregon and Washington.
+It occurs in extreme southcentral British Columbia, Canada as well.

 Description

 Adults of P. c. deserticola are usually about 4.5 feet (137 cm) in total length.
 The maximum recorded total length is 5.75 feet (175 cm).

 The Great Basin gopher snake has dorsal spots that are dark brown or black, and they are connected to each other by very narrow lines that run along each side of the anterior part of the body.
 On each side of the neck there usually is a dark longitudinal stripe that is surrounded by some lighter coloring, which eventually breaks up towards the posterior end of the snake and turns into dashes or small spots.
 The body scales are keeled, and the head has a pointed shape.
 The underbelly has a creamy color with small, dark, irregular blotches.
 There is some discrepancy over their average lifespan, the Utah Hogle Zoo reports the average lifespan is 7 years, while others report that the average lifespan for the Great Basin gopher snake as being 12–15 years with the record age being 33 years and 10 months.